-Building these large networks involves connecting large datacentres and telephone exchanges in the UK with homes and bus nesses, effectively replacing the copper wires that were laid in the first half of the 20th century.
-Jurassic, Swish and Giganet are vertically integrated, as they both own the fibre infrastructure and also have the end customer relationship as the internet service.
+Building these large networks involves connecting large datacentres and telephone exchanges in the UK with homes and businesses, effectively replacing the copper wires that were laid in the first half of the 20th century, Jurassic, Swish and Giganetiare vertically integrated, as they both own the fibre infrastructure and also have the erio customer relationship as the internet service

-Through Vorboss, we are building a network in London to supply business to-business ("B2B") enterprise connectivity direct to business customers.
-Vorboss has installed over 500km of fibre optic cables in London since 2020 and has recently launched a single 10Gbps product to market, recognising that ambitious London businesses will quickly require more than the 1Gbps connectivity they've relied on to date.
+Through Vorboss, we are building a network in London to supply business-to-business ("B2B") enterprise connectivity direct to business customers.
+Vorboss has installed over 500km of fibre optic cables in London since 2020 and has recently launched a single 10Gbps product to market, recognising that ambitious London businesses will quickly require more than the 1Gbps connectivity they've relied on to date

-We have seen rapid growth in our fibre division since 2018 and we expect this division to continue to become a larger part of our business over time.
-The Group expects to sperid approximately £1on of capital by 2025 to fulfil its build plans and reach more communities in need of ultrafast broadcand.
+We have seen rapid growth in our fibre division is not 2018 and we expect this division to continue to become a larger part of our business over time.
+The Group expects to spend approximately £1ph of capital by 2025 to fulfit its build plans and reach more communities in need of ultrafast broadband.